th-schwarz/C5Connector.Java/README.md

   * issue #11 Simplify the connector API
   * issue #10 Revision of the JSON-responses
   * issue #9 A directory couldn't be deleted
-  * issue #5 Configuration of the filemanager in pure Java
+  * issue #5 Configuration of the filemanager in an Java-style approach

 * 0.2
   * restructured FilemanagerIconResolver to get an easier access for embedded applications